maxpou/maxpou.fr/content/posts/2020/2020-01-20-generate-social-image-share-with-gatsby/index.md

 ## Step 2: screenshot the preview

-To take a screenshot, I use pupetter.
+To take a screenshot, I use Puppeteer.
 Here's a part of the script I am using to take a screenshot:

 ```js
 // scripts/generatePostPreviewImages.js